amahi/ios/README.md

 ## Support

-If you have questions about Amahi or just want to interact, you can contact us via IRC on #amahi on irc.freenode.net.
+If you have questions about Amahi or just want to interact, you can contact us via [IRC channel](http://talk.amahi.org).
 Don't forget that we are open to suggestions, extensions or adaptations.
 Feel free to discuss or propose new ideas for projects!

 This app will go into the [iOS app store](https://itunes.apple.com/us/app/amahi/id761559919) and replace the current version there written in Objective C.